 Africa has been known as a supplier of raw materials for building vehicles, but has so far has no large manufacturing base and is perceived to be not able to create a quality product on its own.
 That is where Mobius Motors is coming in – to design, build and sell a quality vehicle for Africa.

 For instance, the vehicle has back seats that run along the sides and can be folded away to for more room for goods.
 It also has heavy duty suspension copes that allow it to deal with bumpy tracks.
+As designed, the three -door Mobius II can accommodate up to eight passengers, two in the front and six in the rear.
+It has a loading capacity of 625 kg.

 With minimal electronics, an owner has less components to worry about breaking down.
 The company has the capacity to build two vehicles daily at its existing site and is planning to build other versions like a four-wheel drive.